 I Graduated High School 8 Years Ago Today.
 Here's 8 Things I Wish I Knew Then and 8 Things I've Learned Post-High School.

-As someone, who like you gets older by the day, I find myself saying with friends and family things like
+I find myself saying with friends and family things like

 "Oh my God I can't believe ______________________ was _____ years ago!
 It feels like it was only ___ years ago!"

 That happens almost daily.
-My life is just me trying to get to a bathroom in time, and saying to my friends that after 26 years of life I still don't understand how the passage of time works.
+My life is just me trying to get to a bathroom in time and saying to my friends that after 26 years of life I still don't understand how the passage of time works.

 Today that is the case with high school.
 8 years ago I walked across that Ryan Center stage and got my high school diploma.
 Holy shit.
 It does not seem that long ago.
 That's two Presidential terms.
 Lebron James has been in the NBA Finals every years since I graduated high school, obviously I miss high school.